 - The protection and preservation of the environment for the public benefit by saving bicycles from landfill, the promotion of bicycle re-use and recycling

-You can also find out about the charity’s trustees and staff on this page, which includes the official list of our Charitable Objectives that we report on.
+You can also find out about the charity’s trustees and staff on this page.